srl-labs/srl-elk-lab/README.md

 # Kibana

-For the fast and convenient start of demo dashboard and discover search configuration [objects](./elk/kibana/kibana-dashboard.ndjson) are provided as part of this lab.
-It could be added in few clicks using Kibana import under Stack Management.

-![kibana import][kibaba_stask_mgmt]
+Your pre-configured Kibana should available via [http://localhost:5601](http://localhost:5601).

-Then you can go to to Discovery and Dashboard under Analytics and see simple dashboard.
+Now you can go to to Discovery and Dashboard under Analytics and see a demo dashboard.

 ![kibana discovery][kibaba_dashboard]